hmathsan/test-samsung-sds/README.md

 docker run -p 8080:8080 -d samsung-evaluation-api
 ```

-Now just access http://localhost:4200 to access the application UI
-and http://localhost:8080/search-evaluation for the back-end

 ### Gradle and NPM

 To run using each project build tool do the following